-Throughout the Dell Wyse Datacenter solution, all VMware and Microsoft best practices and prerequisites for core services are adhered to (NTP, DNS, Active Directory, etc.).
+Throughout the Dell EMC VDI solutions, all VMware and Microsoft best practices and prerequisites for core services are adhered to (NTP, DNS, Active Directory, etc.).
 The vCenter used in the solution is a vCenter Server Appliance (VCSA) residing on a host in the management Tier.